-- i.
-Employees assigned to canine duty shall be paid for the off-duty care, feeding and grooming of their canine and the routine, off-duty canine-related maintenance of their canine.
-The County and the Association have considered the time that canine officers typically spend on off-duty canine care, and determined it to be seven (7) hours per pay period. - ii.
+- Employees assigned to canine duty shall be paid for the offduty care, feeding and grooming of their canine and the routine, off-duty canine-related maintenance of their canine.
+The County and the Association have considered the time that employees assigned to canine duty typically spend on off-duty canine care, and determined it to be seven (7) hours per pay period. - ii.
 Employees assigned to canine duty shall be paid seven (7) hours per pay period of overtime rate of pay based on the canine care salary rate.
-In addition, these employees are not permitted to work more than seven (7) hours per period on off-duty canine duties as the County is not paying for more than seven (7) hours per pay period and employees are not permitted to work off the clock.
-The canine care salary rate shall be \$15.00 per hour paid at time and one half. - iii.
-In addition to the seven (7) hours of pay per pay period described in the preceding paragraph, these employees shall be paid for off-duty veterinary visits and extraordinary off-duty care, provided that, absent an emergency, the employee shall obtain supervisor approval for such care and shall provide appropriate payroll documentation.
+In addition, employees assigned to canine duty are not permitted to work more than seven (7) hours per period on off-duty canine duties as the County is not paying for more than seven (7) hours per pay period and employees are not permitted to work off the clock.
+The canine care salary rate shall be \$15.00 per hour paid at time and one half.